 Everybody should have an evacuation plan in place.
 There are many reasons you may have to pack up and evacuate your premises quickly including natural disasters such as bushfires, tornados, floods etc., and also house fires.
-The key to a successful evacuation is being prepared for the unexpected.
-Evaluating evacuation plans during non-disaster times is your best guarantee that should the worst happen, you will be prepared and able to get yourselves and your cats out of danger.
+The key to a successful evacuation is to prepare for the unexpected.
+Evaluate evacuation plans during non-disaster times so you will be prepared and able to get yourselves and your cats out of danger.

 If there is a situation which could lead to danger and or evacuation (such as bushfires in the area) bring your pets indoors.
 It is easier to round them up if they are all indoors, should the situation change and you are ordered to evacuate.
 If you do have to evacuate your home, don’t leave your pets behind.
 If it’s dangerous for you, it’s dangerous for them.